 While ISO 9001 and ISO 13485 cover different areas, there are several similarities.
 While ISO 9001 lays the groundwork for a quality management system relevant to all types of manufacturing, ISO 13485 is specific to the manufacture of medical devices.

-Both standards help a business achieve a more streamlined quality management system.
+Both standards help a business achieve a more streamlined QMS System.
 Other similarities include:

 - A customer-centric approach to improving quality

 - A focus on risk assessments and mitigation